Subcritical Boolean percolation on graphs of bounded degree: Introduction

 Returning to the discrete setting, Coletti and Grynberg established in \cite{coletti2014absencepercolationbernoulliboolean} a result similar to that of Gou\'er\'e, proving that Boolean percolation on $\Z^d$ admits a subcritical phase if and only if $\E[R^d]$ is finite, for all $d \geq 1$.
 Together with Miranda \cite{ColettiMirandaGrynberg}, they furthermore prove an analogous statement for doubling graphs, which includes all the graphs with polynomial growth (thus $\Z^d$).
 In \cite{Braun_2024}, Braun handled the case of the directed $d$-ary tree, for which the existence of an infinite component in $W$ is equivalent to the survival of a branching process.
 A related model is the Rumor Percolation model (see the review \cite{review} and the references therein), which can be described as follows.
 At time 0, only the root (a fixed vertex of the graph) knows about the rumor, and starts to spread it.
 Then, at each step, a new vertex hears the rumor if it is within a random radius of a previously informed vertex.
 We point out the paper by Lebensztayn and Rodriguez \cite{LEBENSZTAYN20082130} which deals with general graphs of bounded degree (but with geometric distribution for the radii) and shows a non-trivial phase transition.
 However, contrary to the Boolean setting above, this rumor model (or disk-percolation in \cite{LEBENSZTAYN20082130}) is crucially directed.
 In fact, the rumor necessarily starts from the root and then spreads across the graph, whereas in Boolean percolation the rumor may originate from a source at infinity and subsequently contaminate the root.
 In this paper, we prove that for any graph with degree bounded by $\Delta>1$, the Boolean model admits a subcritical phase if $\E[\Delta^{2R}]$ is finite.
 In fact, a weaker condition will be given in Theorem \ref{thm_pc>0}.
 The graph can be directed or not, and the above condition can be improved for directed graphs.
 The proof of this result can be seen as a Peierls argument.
 We then show that the size of the connected component of the root has exponential tails for $p$ small enough if $\E[e^{t \Delta^R}]$ is finite for some $t>0$.
 This is obtained by comparison with a subcritical Galton-Watson process, so we do not assert that this result would be sharp.

 \paragraph{Acknowledgments} This work is part of a PhD thesis supervised by Vincent Beffara.
 I would like to thank him for his valuable advice and support, as well as for our stimulating discussions.
-I would also like to thank Jean-Baptiste Gou\'er\'e for his useful comments on the first version of this paper (in particular for pointing out a mistake in the exploration procedure), and the anonymous referee for providing additional bibliographical information.
+I would also like to thank Jean-Baptiste Gou\'er\'e for his useful comments on the first version of this paper (in particular for pointing out a mistake in the proof of Lemma \ref{lemma_domination}), and the anonymous referee for providing additional bibliographical information.